Once you have decided you are going to Walt Disney World on vacation your next big step is figuring out all the logistics.

 5 Perks of Staying Off-Site When Going To Walt Disney World

 There are definite perks to staying in a local Orlando hotel.
-(You can check out Disney World’s recommendations for off site hotels here!)
+(You can check out our top 10 off site hotels here – all very close to the Disney Parks and Disney Springs!)
 Here are 5 of the top reasons to stay in an off-site hotel while on your Walt Disney World Vacation: